 - Step 1 Neurons waiting to fire are said to be in resting potential and polarized, or having a negative charge inside the neuron and a positive charge outside. - Step 2 If adequately stimulated, the neuron experiences an action potential and becomes depolarized.
-When this occurs, ion gated channels open allowing positively charged Sodium (Na) ions to enter.
-This shifts the polarity to positive on the inside and negative outside. - Step 3 Once the action potential passes from one segment of the axon to the next, the previous segment begins to repolarize.
-This occurs because the Na channels close and Potassium (K) channels open.
-K has a positive charge and so the neuron becomes negative again on the inside and positive on the outside. - Step 4 After the neuron fires it will not fire again no matter how much stimulation it receives.
+When this occurs, voltage-gated ion channels open, allowing positively charged sodium ions (Na+) to enter.
+This shifts the polarity to positive on the inside and negative outside.
+Note that ions are charged particles found both inside and outside the neuron. - Step 3 Once the action potential passes from one segment of the axon to the next, the previous segment begins to repolarize.
+This occurs because the Na channels close and potassium (K) channels open.
+K+ has a positive charge, so the neuron becomes negative again on the inside and positive on the outside.

+- Step 4 After the neuron fires, it will not fire again no matter how much stimulation it receives.
 This is called the absolute refractory period.
-Think of it as the neuron ABSOLUTELY will not fire, no matter what. - Step 5 After a short period of time, the neuron can fire again, but needs greater than normal levels of stimulation to do so.
-This is called the relative refractory period. - Step 6 Please note that the process is cyclical.
-We start at resting potential in Step 1 and notice that Step 6 is the same as Step 1.
+Think of it as the neuron ABSOLUTELY will not fire, no matter what. - Step 5 After a short time, the neuron can fire again, but needs greater than normal levels of stimulation to do so.
+This is called the relative refractory period. - Step 6 Please note that this process is cyclical.
+We started at resting potential in Step 1 and end at resting potential in Step 6.